 Age-proofing for 60-somethings

 This is the age when it's critical to have the best firming moisturizer money can buy.
-Our 60-something reviewers love the results they get with BRAD Biophotonic Skincare’s Ultra Elastin Sculpting Firming Cream Complex ($195 in the shop).
+Our 60-something reviewers love the results they get with BRAD Biophotonic Skincare’s Ultra Elastin Sculpting Firming Cream Complex ($195).
 A super-hydrating night cream and day serum in one, BRAD’s cocktail of peptides and botanicals lift and smooth the skin.
 Glycolic acid and other AHAs brighten and even out skin tone.

 Eye creams are everyone’s essential, but a lifting eye cream is vital for 60-something age-proofing.
-Stemulation Elevate Eye Cream ($75 in the TIA shop).
+Stemulation Elevate Eye Cream ($75).
 As the name implies, it lift lids, smooths the crepey under eye area and even tackles crow’s feet.
 Elevate is formulated with Stemulation’s signature human stem cell cultured media.